Fuchs Petrolub (FRA:FPE) Given a €50.00 Price Target at Warburg Research

-Warburg Research set a €50.00 ($58.82) target price on Fuchs Petrolub (FRA:FPE) in a report released on Friday morning, Borsen Zeitung reports.
+Warburg Research set a €50.00 ($58.82) target price on Fuchs Petrolub (FRA:FPE) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Fuchs Petrolub SE develops, produces, and sells lubricants and related specialties worldwide.
 It offers engine and gear oils, central hydraulic oils, greases, shock absorber fluids, biodegradable lubricants; service fluids and dry coating products; multi-purpose/long-life, wheel bearing, food grade, and biodegradable greases; greases for plain and roller bearings, extreme temperatures, rail vehicles, machine tools, and central lubricating systems; gear boxes; and assembly pastes and greases in spray cans; slide way, hydraulic, refrigeration, compressor, machine, textile machine, industrial, turbine, and cylinder oils; and biodegradable, open gear, and chain lubricants, as well as release agents.